photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 #### Database ####

 Our example includes a pre-configured [MariaDB](https://mariadb.com/) database server.
-If you remove it and provide no other database server credentials, a SQLite database file will be created in the *storage* folder.
+If you remove it and provide no other database server credentials, SQLite database files will be created in the *storage* folder.
 Local [SSD storage is best](troubleshooting/performance.md#storage) for databases of any kind.
 Never [store](troubleshooting/mariadb.md#corrupted-files) database files on an unreliable device such as a USB flash drive, an SD card, or a shared network folder.